filippo-fonseca/filippo-fonseca/README.md

 ### 👋 hi there!
 I'm Filippo.

 🌳 constantly growing.
-I'm a 17 year old Full-Stack / multi-disciplinary engineer (software, electrical) and startup founder and a Yale University student double-majoring in Electrical Engineering and Applied Physics ('28).
+I'm an 18 year old Full-Stack / multi-disciplinary engineer (software, electrical) and startup founder and a Yale University student double-majoring in Electrical Engineering and Applied Physics ('28).
 I'm current building the future of selling items to your friends and network.

 Scroll down for my contact info!
 Shoot me a DM or email at any time, I love to chat and meet new people!